mohamaddiwany/seetree-assignment/README.md

 ```
 Go over the [localhost](https://127.0.0.0)
 ## Work
+/health : will respond with “OK” to any request

 /stats/IMAGE_FILE_NAME/FUNC_NAME : will calculate FUNC_NAME on the
 pixels of given IMAGE_FILE_NAME and return the result.
 Supported FUNC_NAMES should be:

 i. min

 ii. max